Horticulture Education Series

 XERISCAPING AND NATIVE PLANTS TALK - March 13

-Dan Schults, Horticulture Faculty at the College of Western Idaho will teach you how to reduce the water consumption while keeping your yard beautiful by using the best plants, irrigation components and other landscape elements.
-Dan has over 20 years’ experience in the landscape and horticulture industry.
+Learn how to reduce water consumption while keeping your yard beautiful by using the best plants, irrigation components and other landscape elements.
 This is a great class if you are interested in practical and applicable solutions for your yard!

 native plant garden

-We all love our favorite trails and stunning hillsides covered in lupines or sunflower-like balsamroot.
-Did you know that the Boise Front is also special for its diversity of rare, unusual, and even recently discovered wildflowers?
-Boise native Dr. Barbara Ertter, who recently named the Boise sand-verbena, will take us on a photographic journey to explore the floristic treasures of the Boise Front, from Bonneville Point to Mores Mountain to Spring Valley, growing in a diversity of unique habitats.
+Did you know that the Boise Front is special for its diversity of rare, unusual and even recently discovered wildflowers?
+We will go on a photographic journey to explore the floristic treasures of the Boise Front, from Bonneville Point to Mores Mountain to Spring Valley, growing in a diversity of unique habitats.

 wildflowers in the boise foothills in the summer

-Come tour the nursery and see where the city grows its trees with Ryan Rodger the Manager of the Laura Moore Cunningham City Arboretum.
-During the tour, we will look at basic nursery production, discuss species identification and learn about characteristics of small trees.
-We will then walk over to the Kristin Armstrong Municipal Park and look at mature specimens.
-There will be walking on uneven surfaces which may be potentially dusty or muddy depending on the spring weather.
-Please wear appropriate footwear for this class.
+Come tour the nursery and see where the city grows its trees.
+We will look at basic nursery production, discuss species identification and learn about characteristics of small trees.
+We’ll walk to Kristin Armstrong Municipal Park and look at mature specimens.
+We will walk on uneven surfaces which may be dusty or muddy depending on the spring weather.
+Please wear appropriate footwear.

 laura moore cunningham sign